 There are no make-up examinations.
 Depending on the number of tests, up to 2 grades may be dropped at the end of the semester.
-With the approval of the Program Director and/or Vice President for Health Sciences, with a valid, written explanation of absence, the Final Exam can be made-up within 5 days of the date the exam is given.
+With the approval of the Program Director and/or Dean of Health Science, with a valid, written explanation of absence, the Final Exam can be made-up within 5 days of the date the exam is given.